 In November 2005, the Company entered into a collaboration arrangement with Astellas for the development and commercialization of telavancin.
 In July 2006, Japan was added to the collaboration, thereby giving Astellas worldwide rights to this medicine.
-Under this arrangement, the Company is responsible for substantially all costs to develop and obtain U.S. regulatory approval for telavancin and Astellas is responsible for substantially all other costs associated with commercialization of telavancin.
-The Company is entitled to receive royalties from Astellas on global net sales of VIBATIV[®] that, on a percentage basis, range from the high teens to the upper twenties depending on sales volume.
+Under this arrangement, the Company is responsible for substantially all costs to develop and obtain U.S. regulatory approval for telavancin and Astellas is responsible for substantially all other costs associated with commercialization of VIBATIV®.
+The Company is entitled to receive royalties from Astellas on global net sales of VIBATIV® that, on a percentage basis, range from the high teens to the upper twenties depending on sales volume.
+Astellas has the right to terminate this agreement since VIBATIV® was not approved by the U.S. Food and Drug Administration (FDA) before December 31, 2008.

-Through June 30, 2011, the Company had received \$191.0 million in upfront, milestone and other fees from Astellas.
-The Company recorded these payments as deferred revenue and is amortizing them ratably over its estimated period of performance (development and commercialization period).
+Through September 30, 2011, the Company had received \$191.0 million in upfront, milestone and other fees from Astellas.
+The Company recorded these payments as deferred revenue and is amortizing them ratably over its estimated performance period (development and commercialization period).
 The Company is eligible to receive up to an additional \$15.0 million in milestone payments.
 The Company has deemed \$10.0 million of the remaining potential milestone payments to be substantive as the Company is responsible for substantially all activities to develop and obtain U.S. regulatory approval for telavancin for the treatment of nosocomial pneumonia.
-However, the Company's management believes the likelihood of achieving this milestone is low.
-The remaining eligible milestone payment of \$5.0 million is not deemed substantive due to the fact that pursuing regulatory approval of telavancin in the regions of the world outside of the U.S. is predominantly the responsibility of Astellas.
+However, the Company's management believes that the likelihood of achieving this milestone is low.
+The remaining potential milestone payment of \$5.0 million is not deemed substantive due to the fact that pursuing regulatory approval of telavancin in the regions of the world outside of the U.S. is predominantly the responsibility of Astellas.